BGP acronym (Border Gateway Protocol)

 Optimal Layer 3 Forwarding

 Every IP host in a network is configured with its IP address and mask and the IP address of the default gateway.
-Suppose the host wants to send traffic, which, in our case, is to a destination address that does not belong to a subnet that the host is directly attached to; the host passes the packet to the default gateway.
-For example, the default gateway would be a Layer 3 router.
+Suppose the host wants to send traffic, which, in our case, is to a destination address that does not belong to a subnet to which the host is directly attached; the host passes the packet to the default gateway, which would be a Layer 3 router.

 The Role of The Default Gateway